Skip to main content

 Vendor diversification:

-• Reduce dependency on single cloud provider
+• Reduce dependency on a single cloud provider

 • Increase resilience with multi-cloud architecture